-Across all 24 jurisdictions reviewed, renter-focused strategies are typically embedded within broader housing plans, while tenant protections are delivered through a combination of policies and programs.
+Across all 17 jurisdictions reviewed, renter-focused strategies are typically embedded within broader housing plans, while tenant protections are delivered through a combination of policies and programs.
 This approach likely reflects the complexity of housing issues, which extend beyond tenant protections and include the development of new affordable housing through zoning amendments, incentives, and other tools that support developers and landlords and help facilitate the creation and preservation of affordable housing.
 Common themes across jurisdictions include addressing displacement, promoting housing stability, advancing equity, and preserving existing affordable housing stock.
 Achieving these objectives requires the involvement of a wide range of stakeholders, including developers, landlords, tenants, advocates, and community organizations.
 Each stakeholder group has distinct needs and priorities, making it difficult to address housing challenges through a standalone renter strategy.
 As a result, jurisdictions tend to adopt comprehensive housing strategies that integrate renter protections within a broader framework of housing affordability, supply, and stability.

-Key Findings
+Commonalities Across Jurisdictions

 Collaborative Service Delivery